Helena Pasierbska

 Helena Pasierbska-Wojtowicz (1921 – 12 March 2010) was a Polish writer.

-During the Second World War, she joined the Polish resistance organization (first Związek Walki Zbrojnej, later Armia Krajowa) and served as a curier and nurse.
+During the Second World War, she joined the Polish resistance organization (first Związek Walki Zbrojnej, later Armia Krajowa) and served as a courier and nurse.
 Took part in the Operation Ostra Brama.
 After the war, she became a teacher and also researched the Ponary massacre.
-She published several books and articles.
+She published several books as well as various articles, which appeared mostly in Nasz Dziennik.

+She was also an honorary member of Polish Association in Lithuania (Związek Polaków na Litwie) and a leader of "Ponary Families" Association (Stowarzyszenie „Rodzina Ponarska”).

+Awards

 In 1975, she was decorated with Armia Krajowa Cross and in 2004, she received the Polonia Mater Nostra Est award.
-She was also an honorary member of Polish Association in Lithuania (Związek Polaków na Litwie) and a leader of "Ponary Families" Association (Stowarzyszenie „Rodzina Ponarska”).